home-assistant/home-assistant.io/source/_integrations/adguard.markdown

 ha_integration_type: service
 ---

-AdGuard Home is a network-wide ad- and tracker-blocking DNS server with parental control (adult content blocking) capabilities.
+AdGuard Home is a network-wide DNS server that supports ad, tracker, and adult content blocking.
 The **AdGuard** integration allows you to control and monitor your AdGuard Home instance in Home Assistant.

 {% include integrations/config_flow.md %}